Kaek-Source/How-to-make-games/Part-1/Step 1.md

 In this tutorial on how to make a games.
 We will be using unity Game Engine and Visual Studio Code for coding in C#.

-Unity uses C# and that's easy to learn and similar to javascript.
+Unity uses C# and that's easy to learn and similar to java.
 And even unity supports javascript too

 <Strong>Advantage of Unity:</Strong>